Paul Bettany: Personal life

-On 1 January 2003, Bettany married American actress Jennifer Connelly in Scotland; they met when they starred together in the 2001 film A Beautiful Mind.
-They did not become a couple until some time after filming, as both were in other relationships at the time.
+On 1 January 2003, Bettany married American actress Jennifer Connelly in Scotland, whom he met when they starred together in the 2001 film A Beautiful Mind.
 As a teenager, he had developed a crush on her after seeing her in the 1986 film Labyrinth.
 The September 11 attacks motivated him to act on his feelings for her, and after two days of attempting to contact her, he proposed, despite the fact that they were not yet in a relationship.
 Soon after their marriage, they moved to Brooklyn Heights after living in Tribeca.
 The couple have two children together.
-Bettany is stepfather to Connelly's son from a previous marriage.
+Bettany is stepfather to Connelly's son from a previous relationship.

-Bettany is close friends with actor Johnny Depp.
+Bettany is a close friend of actor Johnny Depp since 2010 as they met on the set of The Tourist.
 Text messages between Bettany and Depp from 2013 were used as evidence in 2020 during Depp's defamation trial against The Sun and in 2022 as part of Depp's defamation trial against his ex-wife, actress Amber Heard.